est160/OOAD-WEEK11/README.md

 State sleep

-State wakeup
+State "wake up" as wakeup

-State gotowork
+State "go to work" as gotowork

-State finishwork
+State "finish work" as finishwork

-State gohome
+State "go home" as gohome